Enjoy sex like you used to

 Every sexual relationship is unique and runs on its own clock.
 There’s no one-size-fits-all approach to sexual intimacy, whether you’re wondering how long you should wait to have sex again with a new partner or how often you should be having sex in a long-term relationship.

-Still, you might be wondering how many dates before sex is typical for most people, whether it’s OK to have sex on the first date, and how to know if it’s the right time for the first time with someone new.
+Still, you might be wondering how many dates before sex is typical for most people, whether it’s okay to have sex on the first date, and how to know if it’s the right time for the first time with someone new.

 Here’s what we know.